edom/work/edom.github.io/division.md

 \\((q,r)\\) that satisfies \\(n = q \times d + r\\) and minimizes the norm of \\(r\\).
 This allows us to generalize division to integers and sets.

+If we have plus, times, and norm, then we have division.

 ## Terminology